swfisher/TMCLearnToCode/README.md

 #### "The better you understand what you are doing, the better you will do it." - Max Kanat-Alexander
 A conceptual foundation is a set of deeply internalized mental tools that make new concepts easier to grasp.
 This course aims to help beginners build such a conceptual basis for continued learning in computer science and programming.
 The course aims at developing a precise understanding of a small set of universal ideas rather than a fuzzy understanding of a broad range of ideas.

 This means that specific topics which might be important to finding your first job as a programmer won't be covered.
-However, it also means that you'll have the foundational mental tools to study those topics efficiently and an understanding of their place in a broader context.
+However, it also means that you'll have the foundational mental tools to study those topics efficiently and place them in a meaningful context

 ## Goals
 The conceptual foundation we will build together consists of the following: